aid8/Ascension/README.md

         Purpose: Delete the AscensionTitle from the database

         Function: GetAscensionTitleData()
-        Parameters: AscensionTitleID
+        Parameters: AscensionTitleID, Type
-        Purpose: Retrieve the data stored in AscensionTitle object
+        Purpose: Retrieve the data stored in AscensionTitle object, or returns query's result if Type is equal to 1

         Function: GetAscensionTitles()
         Parameters: